Background and History

-Internal audit observations and a summary report should be presented to company senior management, and corrective action implementation should be documented, executed, tracked (usually via a CAPA mechanism) and reported to senior management as part of management review.
+Internal audit observations and a summary report should be presented to company senior management, and corrective action implementation should be documented, executed, tracked (usually via a CAPA mechanism), and reported to senior management as part of a management review.

 Building and Facilities

-Cosmetic, drug and OTC products should be manufactured in facility that complies with current GMP.
+Cosmetic, drug, and OTC products should be manufactured in a facility that complies with the current GMP.
 The facility should be designed according to GMP standards, including proper construction materials and facility design.

-Material and personnel flows, sufficient space for manufacturing and maintenance, as well as proper segregation of materials and products should be included in the facility design in order to minimize the risk of mix-ups, contamination and cross contamination.
+Material and personnel flow, sufficient space for manufacturing and maintenance, as well as proper segregation of materials and products, should be included in the facility design in order to minimize the risk of mix-ups, contamination, and cross-contamination.

 A GMP facility will have pest control that should be monitored routinely according to a detailed procedure.
 Raw materials, intermediate and final products should be exposed only in clean rooms and/or controlled areas.
 Inlet air should be filtered to the required cleanliness level and supplied at the required temperature and relative humidity.

-Walls, ceilings, floors, windows, doors and other construction materials should be pharmaceutical grade where required, smooth, easy to clean, resistant to cleaning agents and will not shed particles.
-Process and storage environmental conditions such as temperature, relative humidity and other relevant working conditions should be controlled, monitored and validated.
+Walls, ceilings, floors, windows, doors, and other construction materials should be the pharmaceutical grade where required, smooth, easy to clean, resistant to cleaning agents, and will not shed particles.
+Process and storage environmental conditions such as temperature, relative humidity, and other relevant working conditions should be controlled, monitored, and validated.

-Equipment used for OTC and combined cosmetic-drug products should be designed for its intended use, including sanitary design, and should be constructed from pharmaceutical grade materials such as stainless steel, glass, etc., for prevention of corrosion and dirt accumulation and improved ability to clean, and for minimizing risk of contamination, cross contamination or process problems.
+Equipment used for OTC and combined cosmetic-drug products should be designed for its intended use, including sanitary design, and should be constructed from pharmaceutical grade materials such as stainless steel, glass, etc., for prevention of corrosion and dirt accumulation and improved ability to clean, and for minimizing the risk of contamination, cross-contamination or process problems.

 Raw materials should be purchased from certified suppliers that have official GMP compliance certification.
 Supplier GMP and quality system audits/inspections should be performed at least once every two years.

 Received raw materials should be identified and tested to ensure they meet the declared supplier specifications.
-Raw materials should be stored in such way that will prevent mix ups, contamination from the environment and cross contamination from other raw materials.
-Raw material packages should be sealed, placed on racks or trays and should have no contact with the floor.
+Raw materials should be stored in such a way that will prevent mix-ups, contamination from the environment, and cross-contamination from other raw materials.
+Raw material packages should be sealed, placed on racks or trays, and should have no contact with the floor.

 Cosmetic-OTC Product Labeling